Skip to content

 The battery capacity is the cumulated current that you can draw from a fully charged battery over a reference time.
 It is expressed in [Ah].

-The nominal capacity is the main characteristic, along with the nominal voltage, that defines a battery.
-In PVsyst, we always define the nominal capacity as C10, i.e. a discharge over 10 hours.
-The capacity is not a constant; it depends on:
+The nominal capacity, along with nominal voltage, is the main characteristic that defines a battery.
+In PVsyst, we always define nominal capacity as C10, that is, a discharge over 10 hours.
+Capacity is not constant; it depends on:

 Nominal capacity